oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 ### DI Containers

-Behat is a symfony console application with it's own container and services.
+Behat is a symfony console application with its own container and services.
 Behat container may be configured through Extensions using *behat.yml* in the root of the application directory.

 Application container may be used by injected Kernel in your Context after you implement ```KernelAwareContext``` and use ```KernelDictionary``` trait.